AlessioMigotti/Project-1/README.md

 Welcome to Project 1!
 This is a web-based project created to showcase a specific topic in an interactive and engaging way.
 This ReadMe provides additional information and details about the project.

 ## **Purpose:**
-The purpose of Project 1 is to demonstrate an understanding of HTML, CSS, and Bootstrap.
+The purpose of Project 1 is to demonstrate an understanding of HTML, CSS, and <a href="https://getbootstrap.com/docs/5.2/getting-started/introduction/">Bootstrap</a>.
 The project showcases a specific topic using of various web development technologies.

 ## **Features:**